Controller Manager

 --load-only Only load the controller and leave unconfigured.

---stopped Load and configure the controller, however do not start them
+--stopped Load and configure the controller, however do not activate them

 -t CONTROLLER_TYPE, --controller-type CONTROLLER_TYPE